How sustainable is wind power? | DW | 27.12.2021

 Building wind turbines is a very energy-intensive process, especially the production of the steel towers and the concrete foundations.

-According to the German Environment Agency (Umweltbundesamt, UBA), wind power plants take between 2.5 and 11 months to generate the amount of energy that was needed for their construction.
+According to the German Environment Agency (Umweltbundesamt, UBA), wind power plants take between 2 1/2 to 11 months to generate the amount of energy that was needed for their construction.

 On average, wind turbines are operated for about 25 years.
 During this time, they generate 40 times more energy compared to the energy required for the production, operation and the disposal of a wind power plant.